 Great for auction purchases and refurbishment projects, these days bridging loans are well priced, quick to secure and cheaper to exit than other types of interim funding but how do you find the best deal?
-Gareth Richards explains and provides a potted history of how the bridging market has developed since the 2008 Financial Crisis.
+Peter Barnes explains and provides a potted history of how the bridging market has developed since the 2008 Financial Crisis.

 The challenger banks offer great rates and the smaller bridging lenders have more flexible borrowing criteria.
 But if you’re a portfolio landlord, how do you know which option works best for you?
 First, let me give you a quick bit of background to help you understand how the lenders evaluate these deals.